 Most often, the capacity is specified for 20-hour discharge (denoted by C/20).
-The consumers often do not realize that the capacity of a battery is not constant.
-For example, if a model is rated for 100 Ah at C/20, this means it can supply 100/20=5 amps current for 20 hours.
+The consumers often do not realize that this quantity is not constant.
+For example, if a model is rated (say) for 100 Ah at C/20, this means it can supply 100/20=5 amps current for 20 hours.
 However, if you draw (say) 50 A, this battery may provide a backup only for a little more than one hour.
 The rule is, the faster the discharge the less actual amp-hours.
 Some lead acid batteries discharged in one hour provide only about 50% of their listed C/20 Ah ratings.
 Similarly, the runtime of uninterruptible power supplies (UPS) is usually given at half-load.
 At full load, they would typically run only 1/3 of their published time rather than ½.

 HOW TO CALCULATE BATTERY CAPACITY AT DIFFERENT "C" RATES?